Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 If you are still on the waiting list then please contact the Wellbeing team to make the team aware that you would like to be removed from the waiting list.

-If you start Counselling and would like to stop then please contact your Counsellor and make them aware.
+If you start Counselling and would like to stop then please contact your Counsellor directly and make them aware.

 What happens if I miss an appointment?